-On June 4, 2013, the Company completed an acquisition with PPL pursuant to which, a wholly owned subsidiary of the Company, Portage Acquisition Inc. and PPL amalgamated, resulting in the Company owning all of the issued and outstanding shares of the amalgamated entity.
+On June 4, 2013, the Company completed an acquisition with Portage Pharma Ltd (PPL) pursuant to which, a wholly owned subsidiary of the Company, Portage Acquisition Inc. and PPL amalgamated, resulting in the Company owning all of the issued and outstanding shares of the amalgamated entity.
+This is further explained in M D & A dated November 21, 2013 for the three months ended September 30, 2013.
+Effective June 4, 2013, the Company also changed its functional and presentation currency from Canadian dollar to US dollar as further explained in MD&A dated November 21, 2013 for the three months ended September 30, 2013.